How's your work, relationships, and health?

 Negativity influences attendance—when the workplace isn’t a positive place to be workers look for an escape, whether through genuine stress-induced illness, or through inappropriately used sick days.
 According to some estimates this costs upwards of 9% of payroll.

 Negativity influences employee retention—when the workplace is a source of negativity team members will look for other opportunities to jump ship, costing an organization lost productivity and revenue as new employees are recruited and trained.
-According to some estimates the average internal cost of turnover ranges from six to nine months salary, while other research indicates that total turnover costs can be closer to 150% of an employee’s base salary, and still further research suggests the average churn costs 213% of the base salary.
+According to some estimates the average internal cost of turnover ranges from 30% to 40% of an entry-level employee's annual salary, 150% of a mid-level employee's annual salary, and up to 400% of a highly skilled employee's salary.

 When we choose to employ positivity principles and practices in our work, not only do we provide an environment and culture conducive to effective collaboration, but we also take responsibility for setting a good example for ourselves and for those around us.

 Because negativity has such a far-reaching effect on not only our attitudes but also on the bottom-line, it follows that taking positive preventative action is a must.

 The environment and mindset that we have at work can impact our relationships outside of work, by influencing our behaviors and attitudes among our personal relationships, whether among family or among friends.

 It’s been said that people tend to rise or fall according to the sum total of their social circle, meaning if you spend a significant amount of time with a certain quality of social connections, whether they be positive, negative, or neutral, their influence will be seen in your own attitude, behavior, skills, and ambitions.